madmax983/lightning-redux/README.md

 **getState():** Retrieves the store state.

 ## Installation
-Lightning-Redux Unmanaged Packaged (Redux Component, redux, redux-thunk, and reselect static resource): https://login.salesforce.com/packaging/installPackage.apexp?p0=04t50000000M7R0

-Lightning-Redux-Examples (Counter and Todo Examples unmanaged package): https://login.salesforce.com/packaging/installPackage.apexp?p0=04t50000000M7RA
+Use the deployment buttons above to deploy to either a scratch org, or a developer org.

-Otherwise, you can use the SFDX CLI to convert the source and do a metadata deploy.
+Otherwise, you can use the SFDX CLI and do a metadata deploy.

 ## Resources
 Redux Documentation: http://redux.js.org/